 Fact 1: Only 10+ days earns a year toward your 85 factor

 To gain one qualifying year in the pension plan, you need to work more than 10 days in the school year.
-Qualifying years, combined with your age, determine when you're eligible to receive a pension.
+Qualifying years, combined with your age, determine when you're eligible to receive an unreduced pension.
 Once you reach your 85 factor (age + qualifying years = 85), you can retire with an unreduced pension.
 Because of changes in the pension plan, there are different rules for measuring your qualifying years.

 |For the school years